DFHack/dfhack/docs/plugins/manipulator.rst

 quickly applied to one or multiple dwarves.

 To save a profession, highlight a dwarf and press :kbd:`P`.
-The profession will be saved using the custom profession name of the dwarf, or the default for that dwarf if no custom profession name has been set.
+The profession will be saved using the custom profession name of the dwarf, or the default profession name for that dwarf if no custom profession name has been set.

 To apply a profession, either highlight a single dwarf or select multiple with :kbd:`x`, and press :kbd:`p` to select the profession to apply.
-All labors for the selected dwarves will be reset to the labors of the chosen profession.
+All labors for the selected dwarves will be reset to the labors of the chosen profession and the custom profession names for those dwarves will be set to the applied profession.

 Professions are saved as human-readable text files in the ``dfhack-config/professions`` folder within the DF folder, and can be edited or